 - Go to the registration office.
 There is one in every major district town.
 It is called “Kraftfahrzeug-Zulassungsstelle” or Verkehrsamt”.

-- You have to show your passport, the car documents (the title: “Kraftfahrzeugbrief” or “Zulassungsbescheinigung”) and a document which proves a valid roadworthy test (HU or Tüv test).
+- You have to show your passport, the car documents (the title: “Kraftfahrzeugbrief” or “Zulassungsbescheinigung”) and a document which proves a valid roadworthy test (called HU or Tüv test).

 - You will need somebody in Germany who is your "authorized recipent".
 That person need to have a permanent address in Germany and has to pay the motor vehicle tax for your car.
 The tax office want to debit the amount from a German bank account.
 They don't accept cash for car tax.